exerpteam/odin-drop-in/packages/odin-dropin/README.md

         *   `'ACH'`: Renders the ACH (bank account) payment form.
     *   `isSingleUse` (`boolean`, *Optional*, Default: `true`): Controls how the generated payment method token should be treated.
         *   `true`: Intended for a one-time payment.
-        *   `false`: Intended for saving the payment method (e.g., for future Card-on-File or recurring payments).
+        *   `false`: Intended for saving the payment method.
     *   `billingFieldsConfig?` (`BillingFieldsConfig`, *Optional*): An object to configure the visibility and customize the appearance of billing address fields and other standard fields.
         *   **Usage for Credit Card:**
             *   For optional fields (e.g., `name`, `addressLine1`, `city`, `state`, `country`, `emailAddress`, `phoneNumber`):